Kobold831/AuroraStore4/README.md

 - Device & Locale spoofing: Change your device and/or locale to access geo locked apps
 - [Exodus Privacy](https://exodus-privacy.eu.org/) integration: Instantly see trackers in app
 - Updates blacklisting: Ignore updates for specific apps
+- Download manager
+- Manual downloads: allows you to download older version of apps, provided
+  - The APKs are available with Google
+  - You know the version codes for older versions

+## Limitations

+- Underlying API used is reversed engineered from PlayStore, changes on side may break it.
+- Provides only base minimum features
+  - Can not download or update paid apps.
+  - Can not update apps/games with [Play Asset Delivery](https://developer.android.com/guide/playcore/asset-delivery)
+- Multiple in-app features are not available if logged-in as Anonymous.
+  - Library
+  - Purchase History
+  - Editor's Choise
+  - Beta Programs
+  - Review Add/Update
+- Token Dispenser Server is not super reliable, downtimes are expected.

 ## Downloads